alext-sap/lx-collabo/docs/template/03_grammar_and_mechanics/abbreviations.md

 * If rephrasing or omitting words doesn't help, choose an abbreviation that is the easiest for end users to recognize and understand.
 The following are general guidelines:

-   * Use a known abbreviated form or an acronym such as those in a dictionary or SAPterm.
+   * Use a known abbreviated form or acronym such as those in a dictionary or SAPterm.
    * Try any of the following options:<br>
       * Omit vowels
       * Join words using camelcasing